brendonwjames/GeekCritique/README.md

 ## Live Site
-Link to the live version of GeekCritique, hosted by Heroku: [GeekCritique](https://geekcritique.herokuapp.com/login)
+Link to the live version of GeekCritique, hosted by Heroku: [GeekCritique](https://geekcritique.herokuapp.com/login) Link to the testing version of GeekCritique, hosted by Heroku: [GeekCritique](https://geek-critique.herokuapp.com/)

 ## Software
 GeekCritique is an Instragram/Yelp style video game review site built with the following software: